ajacksified/ajacksified.github.com/_posts/2012-03-28-your-most-valuable-asset.markdown

 put you at a unique position to be able to deliver innovative concepts.

-An engineer who knows Ruby, Python, and Javascript is an entirely different developer than an engineer who konws C#, Java, and Javascript, even when coding in the same language.
+An engineer who knows Ruby, Python, and Javascript is an entirely different developer than an engineer who knows C#, Java, and Javascript, even when coding in the same language.
 Both have relevant experience; both may be the best in their fields.
 A team, however, is made up of both; conflicting and harmonizing experiences which can merge together to forge something that can take the best of